Saudi court jails women's rights activist, posing challenge for Biden | Politics

 Saudi court jails women's rights activist, posing challenge for Biden

-A Saudi court on Monday sentenced prominent women's rights activist Loujain al-Hathloul to five years and eight months in prison, her family said, after her conviction in a trial that has drawn international condemnation.
-The verdict and sentence pose an early challenge to Crown Prince Mohammed bin Salman's relationship with U.S. President-elect Joe Biden, who has criticised Riyadh's human rights record.
+A Saudi court on Monday sentenced prominent women's rights activist Loujain al-Hathloul to nearly six years in prison, her family said, after her conviction in a trial that has drawn international condemnation.
+The verdict and sentence pose a challenge to Crown Prince Mohammed bin Salman's relationship with U.S. President-elect Joe Biden, who has criticised Riyadh's human rights record.

-Hathloul, 31, has been held since 2018 following her arrest along with at least a dozen other women's rights activists.
-She was charged with seeking to change the Saudi political system and harming national security, Saudi newspapers Sabq and al-Shark al-Awsat said, under broad counterterrorism laws.
+Hathloul, 31, who has been held since 2018 following her arrest along with several other women's rights activists, will appeal the sentence, her sister said.
+She was charged with seeking to change the Saudi political system and harming national security, Saudi newspapers Sabq and al-Shark al-Awsat said, under broad counter-terrorism laws.

-Hathloul was also banned from travel for five years, her sister said in a statement, adding that Hathloul could appeal.
+Hathloul was also banned from travel for five years, her sister said, adding that Hathloul cried when she was sentenced and will appeal.
 "My sister is not a terrorist, she is an activist.
-To be sentenced for her activism for the very reforms that MBS and the Saudi kingdom so proudly tout is the ultimate hypocrisy," Lina said.
+To be sentenced for her activism for the very reforms that MBS and the Saudi kingdom so proudly tout is the ultimate hypocrisy," Lina said in a statement.

 In 2019, Hathloul refused to rescind her allegations of torture in exchange for early release, her family has said.
 A court last week dismissed the allegations, citing a lack of evidence.
 Sabq and al-Shark al-Awsat reported the judge said had Hathloul confessed to the crimes without coercion.